redhat-openstack/openstack-puppet-modules/README.md

   (/etc/opscenter/opscenterd.conf).
 * Manages the opscenterd service.

+#### What the cassandra::opscenter::cluster_name type affects

+* An optional type that allows DataStax OpsCenter to connect to a remote key space for metrics storage.
+These files will be created in /etc/opscenter/clusters.
+The module also creates this directory if required.
+This functionality is only valid in DataStax Enterprise.

 #### What the cassandra::opscenter::pycrypto class affects

 * On the Red Hat family it installs the pycrypto library and it's